 Cricut sticker paper doesn’t work in my printer

-Their sticker paper is REALLY thick.
+Their white sticker paper is REALLY thick.
 I tried a few things, and my husband tried a few things — with no luck.
 I was actually talking with a friend who got it jammed in hers that same day too.

-I LOVE it for the hand-drawn stickers I made — but I am not sure I’d put their brand through my printer again.
+I LOVE it for the hand-drawn custom stickers I made — but I am not sure I’d put their brand through my printer again.
 I think if I used my straight feed in — it would work.
 But the way my printer is set-up that is pretty hard….

 Hand-drawn stickers are SO cute

-I LOVE using their pens to make stickers.
+I LOVE using their pens to make my own stickers.
 I really wish I was a great artist, but I’m not.
 It gives my planner more of that “bullet journal” feel without me having to have any actual skills beyond changing markers frequently.

 Adhere Sticker Paper Well to your Cricut Maker Mat